moleculediscovery/workshop2022/index.md

 - Contributed talks
 - Closing remarks

+# Registration
+The workshop will be open for everyone without registration fee.
+Details on the registration will follow soon!

 # Important dates
  - October 18, 2022: submission deadline
  - Mid November, 2022: author notification